-“Gothenburg is a very soft city with a lot of creative people.
-There are a lot of museums, galleries, art-organisations and several art schools and the city is next to the sea.
+‘Gothenburg is a very calm city with a lot of creative people.’ says Ida.
+‘There are a lot of museums, galleries, art-organisations and several art schools and the city is next to the sea.
 I live rather central so I can just open the window and see people milling about with dogs and shopping bags which makes for plenty of inspiration.
 If I want to, I can go to my parents’ place in the country to seek some calm in nature.

 I soon started to experiment with image-making and from that point I always had a camera in my bag.
 I remember my first ‘arty picture’.
 It was a self-portrait of me in my parents pond where I waded in with my wellies on and struggled to get the perfect picture.
-Shortly after that, I got in to painting and enjoyed it but it was much later, when I started to combine those two techniques, that I felt I had found my best means of personal expression.”
+Shortly after that, I got in to painting and enjoyed it but it was much later, when I started to combine those two techniques, that I felt I had found my best means of personal expression.’

-“Usually, the time I experience the most creative flow is actually when I feel anxious about something in my life.
-It can be due to an academic exam, a visit to the doctor, appearance or a separation.
+Ida describes her work as, ‘melancholy content in a happy package’.
+As well as finding her surroundings influential in the creation of her work, she explores the more uncomfortable elements of human emotion with her beautiful pieces.
+“Usually, the time I experience the most creative flow is actually when I feel anxious about something in my life.’
+Ida says, ‘It can be due to an academic exam, a visit to the doctor, appearance or a separation.
 I suppose the art provides an opportunity to escape into a world without requirements.
-Other than that, i’m inspired by molds, music, instgram accounts, clouds, the smell of wet asphalt and project runway.
+Other than that, i’m inspired by molds, music, instgram accounts, clouds, the smell of wet asphalt and Project Runway.
 When searching for ideas to influence my work I mostly surf around on internet.
 It’s the perfect place to be inspired by artwork from all over the world.
 I don’t know too much about ‘famous’ artists but one Swedish aquarelle-painter I adore is Lars Lerin.
 He’s the master of aquarelle.”

-“At the moment i’m working on a project in which I explore material things with the drawn line.
+With all that fantastic inspiration in mind when looking at Ida’s work, we were curious to know what she was working on currently and whether she would be applying her illustration and photography skills to any new projects this year.
+She tells, ‘At the moment i’m working on a project in which I explore material things with the drawn line.
 I pick out different subjects that I relate to interact with them through the sketch.
 After that I take photos of the drawing.
 Hopefully it will all result in an exhibition.
-I’m also working on a major exhibition in Gothenburg which explores the theme of nature.”
+I’m also working on a major exhibition in Gothenburg which explores the theme of nature.’

 Words: Emily Beeson | @younggoldteeth